PavanRangani/docs/docs/prd/tasks/tasks.md

 Rule 2: Ad-hoc tasks can be added from header using + button from any page of the application.

 Rule 3: Entity name filed is an auto complete dropdown of related entities and current entity is prefilled.

-Rule 4: If the entity has display name then shows display name instead of legal name in the entity name field.

 Rule 5: Section name dropdown is a mandatory field and its auto complete dropdown.